azat-co/practicalnode/chapter7/chapter7.md

 }
 ```

+Of course, in real life you would not store plain passwords but use encrypted hash and salt.
+In other words, store salt and hash but never the plain password to prevent attackers stealing the plain password which can be used on other websites (most people can't remember more than 2-3 passwords so they keep using the same everywhere, gosh, they should download [enpass](https://www.enpass.io) or something).

 To check if everything went well, simply run Blog as usual with `$ node app` and navigate the pages on <http://localhost:3000/>.
-In addition, we can run Mocha tests with `$ mocha test`.
+In addition, we can run Mocha tests with `$ npm test` (which triggers a make command which triggers the mocha command).

 # Summary